Executive Summary

 Fig 3: Higher proportion of small cap companies with net cash

-Small caps’ attractive valuations, high net cash levels and share price performance disparity versus large caps are key reasons why this group will be the largest potential beneficiaries of the TSE’s initiative.
-Every day seems to bring new positive news on balance sheet related reform for these companies.
+Small caps’ attractive valuations, high net cash levels and share price performance disparity versus large caps are key reasons why we expect this group to be the largest potential beneficiaries of the TSE’s initiative.
+We are seeing record levels of share buybacks this year – twice the amount in the first nine months of 2024 relative to the same period in 2023 – and we expect this strong trend on balance sheet related reform to persist and include a wider cohort of companies.

 Fig 4: Performance gap between the disclosed and undisclosed group